Root-finding with Implicit Deflation: Functional Iterations for Root-Finding

-Among hundreds if not thousands known effective polynomial root-finders (see up to date coverage in \cite{M07}, \cite{MP13}, \cite{P18}, and the bibliography therein) consider the important class of popular functional iterations.
+Among hundreds if not thousands known polynomial root-finders (see up to date coverage in \cite{M07}, \cite{MP13}, \cite{P19}, and the bibliography therein) consider the class of functional iterations.
 For a fixed set of functions

 these iterations recursively refine current approximations $z_1^{(k)},\dots, z_m^{(k)}$ to $m$ roots $x_1,\dots x_m$ of $p(x)$ according to the expressions

 In the case where $m=1$ write $f(z)=f_1(z)$ and